lakshay2395/will-management-app/README.md

-# will-app
+# will-management-app
-will management application
+A decentralized will management application using hyperledger composer.

 # main participants
 * WillOwner